 Mr Morritt frequently receives referrals from GP’s and other Specialists and also direct requests from patients themselves to improve the quality of poor scars using Plastic Surgery techniques.
 He treats Private Patients for scar revision at the Claremont and Thornbury Private Hospitals, Sheffield.
-He also regularly treats NHS patients at the Royal Hallamshire and Northern General Hospitals, Sheffield.

 What is a poor scar?